 If you are a new applicant to the Dodge Foundation, you should read and become familiar with our guidelines and restrictions.
 All applicants must be a 501(c)(3) or a public entity to apply.

-Letters of Inquiry can be submitted at any time, but are due no later than one month before the proposal deadline.
+Inquiries can be submitted at any time, but are due no later than one month before the proposal deadline.
 Please see our deadlines here.

 Only applicants invited to apply may submit a proposal through our online system.
 Our Application Overview provides you with an outline of the questions you will be asked to answer and the documentation you must include.